GDSC-JSCOE/GDSC-Aptitude-2022/README.md

 ###                 Begin the pull request!!!
-A train running at the speed of 60 km/hr crosses a pole in 9 seconds.
-What is the length of the train?
+20)In a clock, the time is 3.25.What is the angle between the hour hand and the minute hand of the clock:

-A.	120 metres
+A. 95/2 degrees
-B.	180 metres
+B. 90/3 degrees
-C.	324 metres
+C. 94/3 degrees
-D.	150 metres
+D. 95/3 degrees

-ans A.120 metres
+Ans:(A)95/2 degrees